Euphagus carolinus carolinus

 Taxonomy: Two subspecies are recognized (Avery 2020 Jaramillo and Burke 1999): nigrans, breeding in Newfoundland, Nova Scotia, and the Magdalene Islands, wintering south to Georgia, and carolinus, breeding across Alaska and Canada, wintering from southeast Alaska and southern British Columbia east to Ontario and south (generally east of the Great Plains) to east Texas and Florida.
 Nebraska birds are carolinus.

 Because of wintering birds, the beginning of migration is difficult to discern in the east, but probably begins in late Feb, as suggested by a count of 500 in Washington Co 24 Feb 1983 (Williams 1983).
-Evidence of spring movement away from the east suggests that migration begins in late Feb-mid Mar; 39 were at Brewster, Blaine Co 26 Feb 2016, a group of up to 20 wintering in Custer Co from 4 Jan 2013 departed 12 Mar, 30 were in Lincoln Co 4 Mar 2020, and there are dates in the west-central of five on 6 Mar 2006 Keith Co, 13 Mar 2010 Custer Co, and 14 Mar 2005 Lincoln Co.
-Peak migration probably occurs in late Mar and departure is completed by late Apr.
+Evidence of spring movement away from the east suggests that migration begins in late Feb-mid Mar; 39 were at Brewster, Blaine Co 26 Feb 2016, a group of up to 20 wintering in Custer Co from 4 Jan 2013 departed 12 Mar, 30 were in Lincoln Co 4 Mar 2020, 10 dwindling to one were in Lincoln Co 16 Mar-1 Apr 2021, and there are dates in the west-central of five on 6 Mar 2006 Keith Co, 13 Mar 2010 Custer Co, and 14 Mar 2005 and 20 Mar 2021 in Lincoln Co.
+Peak migration probably occurs in Mar and departure is completed by mid-Apr.

 In the Panhandle, Rusty Blackbird is less than annual in spring; there are several undocumented reports, and only these with details: 1-2 at Clear Creek WMA, Garden Co 27-28 Mar 1999, and one at Oliver Reservoir, Kimball Co 13 Apr 2019.

 Rusty Blackbird has been declining throughout its range for decades and these declines have been observed in the central plains (Greenberg and Matsouka 2010).
 Bruner et al (1904) considered it a common migrant.
 In Kansas, Thompson et al (2011) stated Rusty Blackbird was “once common during migration and during the winter … but has become irregular with reduced numbers”; Avery (2020) noted an “alarming decline” of 85-95% during the period 1970-2010.